mrstruijk/Doorbell/README.md

 Any ideas and improvements are welcome!

+Wherever applicable I noted in the scripts where I got the original code from that I based my work on.
+Thanks a million to the giants before me!

 You are free to use and modify this project to your heart's content.
-Wherever applicable I noted in the scripts where I got the original code from.